CallMeGwei/profess.eth/initial_thoughts.md

 Not everyone would be comfortable with the idea of their credential information being publicly visible on a blockchain.
 Of course this could be opt-in at the issuer level, but having some mechanism to preserve privacy by default may make sense here.

 At the time a credential is pinned or claimed, it would be converted into a clear-text copy of the credential.
-In the interim it could be protected by some secret, (which would need to be derived, in part, at least, from credential specific information) to prevent fraudulent claims.
+In the interim it could be protected by some secret, (which would need to be derived, in part, at least, from credential specific information) to prevent illigitimate claims.

 ### The Abilities of Claimants